 Any procedure performed in your place of residence would be performed with the same degree of care and just as they would be performed in a dental office.

 An initial visit would include an exam, x-rays and teeth cleaning if needed.
 If indicated by the exam, more substantial treatment such as fillings or extractions would be scheduled for a follow up appointment.
 The follow up work would be detailed in a prepared Treatment Plan that would describe the recommended treatment, options, and costs.
-It would be presented to the patient or appropriate party for discussion and approval prior to treatment.
+It would be presented to the patient or appropriate party for discussion and approval before treatment.

 Procedures that can be performed during a House Call include: